 After the overthrow of the Achaemenid Empire by Alexander the Great (336-323), the district belonged to the zone of influence of the Seleucid Empire, but after the Peace of Apamea in 188, it was part of the kingdom of Pontus.

 The town was situated on a plain and was well fortified, because it was built on hill that sustained the walls on all sides.
-It controlled the road from Amasia (the capital of the kingdom of Pontus) to the Anatolian highland and was therefore of some strategic importance.
+It controlled the road from Amasia (the capital of Pontus) to the Anatolian highland and was therefore of some strategic importance.

 After the second battle, Zela was a safe possession of the Roman world, and benefited from the rapid urbanization of the Anatolian highland during the reign of Augustus.
 It belonged to the province of Cappadocia, but was transferred to Galatia by Nero.